 Well, you know, here’s one thing that I don’t always say the most popular things when it comes to Pinterest strategy just because, you know, I’m going to speak from experience and what’s worked for me and what’s worked for brands that I’ve, you know, worked with.

-The number one mistake I think people really get hung up on is this idea of worrying about pinning other people’s content.
+Don’t worry a>Don’t worry about pinning other people’s contenter one mistake I think people really get hung up on is this idea of worrying about pinning other people’s content.
 I know that’s not really popular to say.
 Sure, as a Pinterest user or a blogger, you want to support, you know, content from your colleagues or your just regular person who wants to pin stuff that’s not your own, like your own recipes and decor ideas.
 I am not saying you can’t.

 But people really get hung up on this ratio idea of, you know, they have to pin only a percentage of their own stuff to other people’s stuff.
 That does not matter at all.

 So I like to ask people like what sends you traffic when you pin someone else’s content or when you pin your own content.

 So this idea of like, if you have, you know, limited time to work on Pinterest, why would you be spending it worrying about pinning 80 percent of someone else’s content?
 There’s not a downside.
 There’s an upside for you, honestly.